btcpayserver/blog/blog/_posts/btcpay-server-1-5-0.md

 * Add transaction info for on chain wallet
 * Add label filter for on chain wallet transaction
-* Add lightning payment info
+* Add Lightning payment info

 We're noticing an uptrend in people building on top of BTCPay Server.
 If you're building something with our Greenfield API, we're always looking to get more feedback on how to improve it and we love to see what you've made!